 But you don’t need $25,000 to begin flying.
 Most flight schools offer some kind of an Introductory Flight for $100 or so, maybe even less.
 When I learned to fly in the 1970s, I spent about $1300 to obtain a Private Pilot’s License, and had about 60 hours of flight time when I took my flight test.
 It would be great if you could still learn to fly at that price, but you are probably not working for the wages we did then.
 One of my recent flight students told me it has actually cost him about $5,000 get his Private Pilot’s License.

 My basic rate for flight instruction in a Cessna 150 is $100 per hour.
-This includes the airplane, gas, and the instruction.
+This includes the airplane, gas, insurance, and the instruction.
 After you begin flying solo, the rates are reduced somewhat.
-Student pilots and airplane renters provide their own “Renters Insurance” – about $320 per year.
+Aviation organizations encourage Student pilots and airplane renters to purchase their own “Renters Insurance” – about $320 per year.

 Although being the “cheapest” is not my primary goal, I do believe $100 per hours is about as low of price you will find these days.

 Flying is partly knowledge, partly skill, and partly judgment.
 Some times throughout your training you can expect to pay for some “ground time” which means personalized instructional time to assure you have the knowledge required for solo flight, cross-country flight planning, the FAA Knowledge Test, and the final Practical Test.